 The weather across Hampton Roads is transitioning from mild fall temperatures to icy winter.
 Soon you will rely on your heating system to keep you and your family comfortable and warm.
 Now is the time to test your heating system and ensure it is in tip-top shape come colder temperatures.

 Whether you have a SMART, programmable, or standard thermostat, it requires attention as you transition from hot weather to cold.
 Ensure that your thermostat is set to either the “heat” or “automatic” setting (instead of “cool”).
-Raise the temperature setting to a high degree to initiate the heat unit.
+Raise the temperature setting to a high degree to initiate the heating unit.
 After waiting for several minutes with your thermostat set on the “heat” setting at a high temperature, your heating unit should begin working.
 If it does not, move on to the next troubleshooting steps.

 If you have an electric unit, check the circuit breaker to ensure that electricity is being sent to your heating unit.
 If you have a gas unit, check that there is a pilot light.
 Additionally, check that your gas heating unit has ample fuel delivered to the unit.
 Evaluate your gas control valve and be sure that it is also in the “on” position.